1 Chronicles 16 – David’s Psalm of Thanks

 · God made a covenant with Israel as a nation, regarding a law, sacrifice, and choice of blessing or cursing (Exodus 19:5-8).

 · God made a covenant with David regarding the specific lineage of the Messiah (2 Samuel 7).

 · God made a covenant with all who would believe on His Son, the New Covenant through Jesus Christ (Luke 22:20).

 i.
-It was entirely appropriate that this psalm focuses on the idea of His covenant, because it was written for the arrival of the ark of the covenant into the place David prepared for it in Jerusalem.
+It was entirely appropriate that this psalm focuses on the idea of His covenant because it was written for the arrival of the ark of the covenant into the place David prepared for it in Jerusalem.

 ii.
 “In the restoration of the Ark after a period of neglect, the people found a sure token of that mercy.”
 (Morgan)

 c.
 To you I will give the land of Canaan: David here highlighted the promise of land that God made to Abraham as part of His covenant with the patriarch (Genesis 12:1 and 13:14-17).
-The land belonged to the descendents of Abraham, Isaac, and Jacob through this covenant.
+The land belonged to the descendants of Abraham, Isaac, and Jacob through this covenant.

 i.
-In this we see that this portion of the psalm is largely meant for teaching.
+In this, we see that this portion of the psalm is largely meant for teaching.
 This stanza was not primarily intended as a declaration of praise to God, but as informing the worship of God’s people.

 4. (20-22) God’s protection upon His people.